chrisplatorres/exokit-web-docs/_posts/development-guide/2019-09-05-xr-iframe-api.md

 ## Top-level creation

-Create the top-level `xr-scene', which is the parent that holds all of the `xr-iframes`.
+Create the top-level `xr-scene`, which is the parent that holds all of the `xr-iframes`.
 ```js
   // Import exokit-web
   import('https://web.exokit.org/src/index.js')